 She ignored Rasmi's harumph of disapproval, watching the screen with a broad grin as the ballerinas parted to make way for their monarch.

 Queen Sopdet of Atum wore a pale-blue gown with a long trail of crushed satin, accented with strings of diamonds and pink tourmalines.
-Her warm brown skin seemed to glow in contrast, as did her hair of such an icy pink it was almost white, circlets of blue-white fabric holding it in two buns with long twintails streaming out behind her.
-She waved to the crowd for almost a minute, then held out her hand and revealed, as if out of thin air, the form of the Star Crystal: a jewel of deep rose, with five glittering points.
+It went beautifully with her hair, held up in two buns with long twintails streaming out behind them, all such an icy pink it was almost white.
+Her warm brown skin seemed to glow in contrast.
+She waved to the crowd for almost a minute, then held out her hand and summoned the Star Crystal: a jewel of deep rose, with five glittering points.

 The brilliance that followed baffled the cameras.
-Streaks of pink light seared their lenses, impossible to digitize even on the high-definition feeds, making Khepri's small screen go all but pixelated.
-She groaned.
+Streaks of pink light seared their lenses, impossible to digitize even on the high-definition feeds, making Khepri's small screen dissolve into pixels.
+She groaned in disappointment.
 At least it must have been impressive in person: the crowd was going wild.

 "Atum Planet Power," added the Queen, "Light Up!"